Erika Kirk: Personal life

-In an interview with The New York Times, Kirk explained how she pushed to see her husband's body against advice from law enforcement.
+In an interview with The New York Times, Kirk described how she insisted on seeing her husband's body despite law‑enforcement advice.
 She reportedly told authorities, "With all due respect, I want to see what they did to my husband", before kissing him goodbye.
-She said he looked like he died happy with a "Mona Lisa–like half-smile".
-A memorial service for Charlie was held on September 21 at State Farm Stadium in Glendale, Arizona.
-The service was attended by over 90,000 people.
-Prominent figures in attendance included President Donald Trump and Vice President JD Vance, where Kirk publicly forgave Tyler Robinson, the man accused of killing her husband.
+She said he appeared to have died happy, with a "Mona Lisa–like half-smile".
+A memorial service for Charlie was held on September 21 at State Farm Stadium in Glendale, Arizona, where Kirk publicly forgave the man accused of killing her husband.
+The service was attended by between 90,000 and 100,000 people, including President Donald Trump and Vice President JD Vance.

+Kirk was present at the White House Correspondents' Dinner shooting in April 2026.
+She was unharmed and was seen crying as security escorted her away.